Accommodation in Scotland

 Accommodation in eastern Scotland

 Moving slightly off-the-beaten track up into the Perthshire/Angus border on the very edge of the hills, in the town of Alyth, you will find the fantastic Tigh na Leigh Guest House.
-Only five bedrooms – and such bedrooms – this is in our own ‘really, we shouldn’t tell you about this place’ category, but, hey, we’ve gone and done it now.
+Only six bedrooms – and such bedrooms – this is in our own ‘really, we shouldn’t tell you about this place’ category, but, hey, we’ve gone and done it now.
 A guest house with dinners by arrangement – and such dinners – well, it’s all a bit of a find really.
-Oh, and Chris and Bettina might remember us.
-‘Hmmm, haven’t seen them for a while’……they might say.
+Oh, and it is a pet-friendly establishment.
 We’ll be back as soon as we can.

 Where to Stay - close to the Highlands